 Categorie

-Attualità Finanza - Economia Media e tecnologia Pubblicità e mass media
+Attualità Finanza - Economia - Lavoro Media e tecnologia Pubblicità e mass media

 Una bella idea dello Herald Tribune: poter inviare da iPad articoli via e- mail.
 Qualcosa che i nostri giornali dovrebbero subito imitare.